-FIRES.-Light carefully and only in designated campgrounds.
+Fires.
+Light carefully and only in designated campgrounds.
 Extinguish completely before leaving camp, even for temporary absence.
 Do not guess your fire is out-KNOW IT.
 One spark may start a forest fire, destroy the beauty of the park, and endanger many lives.
 Throwing burning materials from car windows constitutes a fire threat and is unlawful in most western States.

-CAMPS.-Use designated campgrounds.
-Keep the campgrounds clean.
-Combustible rubbish shall be burned on campfires, and other refuse of all kinds shall be placed in garbage cans or pits provided for the purpose.
+CAMPS.
+Use designated campgrounds and keep them clean.
+Burn combustible rubbish on campfires, and place other refuse of all kinds in garbage cans or pits provided for the purpose.
 Only down material may be used as firewood.

-TRASH.-Do not throw paper, lunch refuse, or other trash over the rim, on walks, trails, roads, or elsewhere.
+Trash.
+Do not throw paper, lunch refuse, or other trash over the rim, on walks, trails, roads, or elsewhere.
 Carry until you can burn in camp or place in receptacle.

-TREES, FLOWERS, AND ANIMALS.- The destruction, injury, disturbance, or removal in any way of the trees, flowers, birds, or animals is prohibited in order that every visitor may enjoy the beauties of nature.
+Trees, Flowers, and Animals.
+The destruction, injury, disturbance, or removal in any way of trees, flowers, birds, or animals is prohibited in order that everyone may enjoy the beauties of nature.

-Noises.-Be quiet in camp after 10 p. m.
+Noises.
+Please do not be noisy in camp before 6 a.m. and after 10 p.m.
 Many people come to the park for rest.